ENGLISH LANGUAGE HOUSE

 Safeguarding Policy and Procedures for the Protection of students and especially under 18s studying at ELH

-Information for all students and all under 18 students and their parents
+Information for all adult students and students who are under 18 years old and their parents

 Under 18 year olds are children under English Law.
 This policy relates to the care of all students but especially under 18 year olds (ie children) studying at English Language House.